JCWILLIS02/Berlin-Heart-Capstone/README.md

 This repository includes the code for all versions of the simulations.
 It also includes published version of the MATLAB script which will show the code as well as any plots.
-Finally the Simulink files have also been provided.
+The accompanying Simulink files are also included.
+A change log highlighting the changes between iterations is present and mirrors the information in the linked project.